 The Nell Hodgson Woodruff School of Nursing is committed to attracting diverse world-class faculty to advance the School’s mission to educate visionary nurse leaders and scholars, generate and apply knowledge, and transform nursing, health, and systems of health care within the local and global community.
 We are seeking applications for doctorally prepared clinical track faculty to advance our teaching and scholarship mission.
 We invite applications from doctorally-prepared individuals with experience as nurse educators and focused area of educational or clinical scholarship.
 Priority will be given to individuals who can teach across a wide array of clinical topics at the pre-licensure level and for individuals who have certification and current or recent practice as advanced practice registered nurses (APRN’s).
-Distance faculty options may be possible for faculty teaching in our MSN and DNP programs in areas of critical teaching need.
 Individuals prepared as family nurse practitioners, adult-gero primary care nurse practitioners, adult-gero acute care nurse practitioners, pediatric primary care and pediatric acute care nurse practitioners are particularly needed.

 As an integral part of the Robert W. Woodruff Health Sciences Center of Emory University, the School of Nursing is a nationally ranked leader in nursing education and practice.
 The School offers educational programs across the spectrum of nursing education.
 We provide a creative and energetic environment where clinical track faculty can build a career with national impact.
 Clinical track faculty engage in collaborative relationships with Emory’s strong interdisciplinary initiatives in: Cardiovascular Health, Data Science, Omics and Genetics/Genomics, Neuroscience, and Palliative Care.
 The School provides many other interdisciplinary collaborative opportunities, including with colleagues in Emory’s Rollins School of Public Health, Emory’s College of Arts and Sciences, Georgia Institute of Technology, Georgia State University, and the Centers for Disease Control and Prevention.